omar-polo/gmid/README.md

     ./configure
     make

+or `make static` to build a statically-linked executable.

 If the configure scripts fails to pick up something, please open an issue or notify me via email.